dirkelko/Gear-Calculator-UI5/README.md

 The gear calculator is built with OpenUI5 (http://openui5.org)

-Currently English, German, French, Spanish and Hungarian language is supported.
+Currently English, German, French, Spanish, Korean and Hungarian language is supported.
 Any help for other languages is appreciated.